 3. Keep all of your project data in one place

 In the past, most people used their own file system to keep track of their assets — some combination of private documents, sticky notes, and spreadsheets.
-That is simply not acceptable or efficient in today’s workplace, where everything needs to be transparent and accessible.
+That is not acceptable or efficient in today’s workplace, where everything needs to be transparent and accessible.

 Take spreadsheets, for instance.
 For one thing, Excel is not equipped with features that make it easy to assign tasks and communicate with team members.
-If you have a new requirement or if a team member is removed from a task, you have to revise the whole spreadsheet just to reflect these changes.
+If you have a new requirement or a team member is removed from a task, you must revise the whole spreadsheet to reflect these changes.
 Excel and other products like it do not provide a centralized view of every activity, and you can’t use them to communicate with clients.
 Is it any wonder that Tim Worstall considers Excel the most dangerous piece of software available today?

 4. Get more done with fewer people

 When you use project management software, you improve team collaboration and streamline workflows.
 With a better-designed process, you can complete more tasks without completely tapping out your team and resource pool.